World-class research. Ultimate impact.

 Exercise Physiology covers all aspects of exercise physiology and welcomes submissions on the response to acute exercise as well as the adaptation to exercise training programs from the molecular and cellular level to individual systems and extending to the integrated multi-systemic response of the intact organism in both humans and animals.

 Exercise Physiology provides an international and interdisciplinary forum for the publication of outstanding research that covers all aspects of exercise physiology.
-We welcome the submission of original papers that address the response to acute exercise as well as the adaptation to exercise training programs from the molecular and cellular level to individual systems and extending to the integrated multi-systemic response of the intact organism in both humans and animals (across different ages, sexes, fitness, health or disease status).
+We welcome the submission of original papers that address the physiological mechanisms underlying the acute response to exercise as well as the adaptation to exercise from the molecular and cellular level to individual systems and extending to the integrated multi-systemic response of the intact organism in both humans and animals (across different ages, sexes, fitness, health or disease status).
 We also welcome the submission of manuscripts that deal with research methodologies, validity, reliability and data processing on topics pertinent to the study of exercise physiology.
 It should be understood that this section considers the field of exercise physiology to be very wide ranging and includes the study of mechanisms underlying everything from the production of the motor command, to the execution of the exercise task and any activity supporting these activities by the organism.
 This would also include the response to special environments, with special interest for exercise in challenging conditions (e.g. microgravity; heat; cold; hypoxia; pollution, sleep deprivation).
-While sports related studies can often provide novel insights into the physiological mechanisms behind the performance of exercise, for those sports related studies which are not primarily mechanistically based, authors should submit to an appropriate section of Frontiers in Sports and Active Living.
+While simple descriptive and sports related studies can sometimes provide novel insights into the physiological mechanisms behind the performance of exercise, for those descriptive and sports related studies which are not primarily based on the study of physiological mechanisms, authors should submit to an appropriate section of Frontiers in Sports and Active Living.

 PMCID: all published articles receive a PMCID